- Full-day tour to Nami Island and Petite France, from Seoul

 What You Can Expect

-Follow your knowledgable guide as you check out locations where the main characters of Winter Sonata shared the screen and won the hearts of their fans.
 Released in Korea in 2002, Winter Sonata (Gyeoul Yeonga) quickly became one of the most popular shows on Korean television.
-You’ll stroll along tree-lined paths where the main couple, Yu-jin and Jun-sang, had some of their most memorable moments.
-Don't miss this tour if you’re a fan of the show!
+Follow your friendly guide to locations where the main characters of Winter Sonata shared the screen and won the hearts of their fans.
+You’ll stroll along tree-lined paths where the starring couple, Yu-jin and Jun-sang, had some of their most memorable moments.

-Check out Winter Sonata shots reproduced on poster-size signs throughout Nami Island at locations where the scenes were filmed.
-Snap photos with the statue of the star-crossed lovers in the center of the island – a fun souvenir!
+Check out Winter Sonata posters on life-sized signs throughout Nami Island, highlighting locations where important scenes were filmed.
+Get fun photos with the statue of the star-crossed lovers in the center of the island for a memorable souvenir.

-Depending on the season, you’ll experience different aspects of the island.
-In the summer, visitors can enjoy boating around the island.
-If you visit in the fall you’ll be treated the leaves changing colors.
-Winter brings snowy landscapes, some of which were used as a backdrop to Yu-jin and Jun-sang’s love story, including their first kiss.
+Depending on the season, you’ll experience different views of the island.
+In the summer, visitors enjoy boating; in the fall you can see the leaves changing colors; and winter brings snowy landscapes, like the backdrop to Yu-jin and Jun-sang’s first kiss.

 On the second day, we visited Nami Island.
 The tour bus arrived right on time, 7.30 am on the dot.
 Our tour guide was Jenny.
 We were lucky because she was not only knowledgeable of the places, but also friendly, funny and thoughtful.
 We enjoyed the tour, the trip and the company tremendously.